-- Department of Environment and Natural Resources (DENR) measure and determine the state of the natural resource.
+- Department of Environment, Parks and Water Security measure and determine the state of the natural resource.

-- Department of Primary Industry and Resources (DPIR) administer monitoring undertaken by mining companies in compliance with mine management plans.
+- Department of Industry, Tourism and Trade administer monitoring undertaken by mining companies in compliance with mine management plans.

 - Power and Water Corporation measure and determine water for public water supply.

 DENR water monitoring underpins all aspects of water resource assessment and management, from water allocation planning and environmental flow monitoring to flood risk assessment and flood response activities.
 Managing a network of over 150 surface water sites and 400 groundwater sites, the Water Resource Division routinely collect a range of data including rainfall, river level, river flow, groundwater levels and water quality.

 - Ongoing monitoring of all Water Allocation Plan areas to track groundwater level and stream flow against modelled predictions used for annual water allocations.

 - Management of flood warning infrastructure along key waterways as part of the Northern Territory Flood Warning System.
 Ongoing flow measurements of flood discharges are required to ensure the accuracy of flood warning systems in our highly dynamic riverine environment.